ing-bank/baker/docs/documentation/runtime.md

 With the [Recipe DSL](../recipe_dsl) you can create a *description* of your recipe.

-This does **not** yet constitutate a runnable process.
-It is just a blue print.
+This does **not** yet constitute a runnable process.
+It is just a description.

 To execute & manage your recipes you require the *Baker Runtime*.